 - When managing family disputes involving incapable elder patients, determine who is legally authorized to consent on behalf of the patient.

-- When necessary, request legal documentation (e.g. court order, access or custody agreement, power of attorney) authorizing an individual to provide consent, and keep a copy in the medical record.
+- When necessary, request legal documentation (e.g. court order, parenting or separation agreement, power of attorney) authorizing an individual to provide consent, and keep a copy in the medical record.

 - If consensus cannot be achieved among authorized decision-makers, consider seeking guidance from a hospital ethics committee, the court, or the public guardian or curator.